 This workshop is the first opportunity of presenting our understandings of the leading edge erosion problem.
 We hereby invite industrial and external experts to share and discuss the technologies and challenges for the leading edge erosion.
 The scope of the workshop includes real-life blades, testing methods, measurement, characterisation and monitoring, and understanding of rain drops, rain-drop impacts, aerodynamics, rain distribution, intensity, frequency, and damage mechanisms.

-Preliminary programme available: here
+Programme available: here